plgd-dev/doc/content/en/docs/features/device-twin.md

 The device twin represents the current state of each device's resource.
 Each connected device notifies the plgd hub about every change using the CoAP Gateway observations, which are started right after the device successfully connects and authenticates.
 All changes are persisted in form of an audit log in the EventStore, from which is the latest version returned to clients through the Resource Directory.

-## How is the twin kept up to date?
+### How is the twin kept up to date?

 #### Update a resource from CoAP Gateway

 The device resources can be updated by more services/users at the same time.
 These resource change requests are called [Pending Commands](/docs/features/pending-command/).
-As soon as the command is successfuly processed on the device, the CoAP Gateway is informed about the change through our observation channel.
+As soon as the command is successfully processed on the device, the CoAP Gateway is informed about the change through our observation channel.
 More details in the following diagram.

 {{< plantuml id="update-device-twin-from-hub" >}}
 @startuml Sequence